 The University of Luxembourg is a multilingual, international research University.

-The Interdisciplinary Centre for Security, Reliability and Trust (SnT) invites applications from highly motivated PhD candidates in the general area of radio resource allocation for emerging wireless networks within its Signal Processing and Communications (SIGCOM) research group.
+The Interdisciplinary Centre for Security, Reliability and Trust (SnT) invites applications from highly motivated PhD candidates in the general area of dynamic spectrum management in wireless networks within its SIGCOM research group.
 SnT carries out interdisciplinary research in secure, reliable and trustworthy ICT systems and services, often in collaboration with industrial, governmental or international partners.
 For further information, you may refer to www.securityandtrust.lu

 The position holder will be required to perform the following tasks:

-Experience: The ideal candidate should have knowledge and experience in some of the following topics:
+Experience: The candidate should have some knowledge and experience in some of the following topics:

 Language Skills: Fluent written and verbal communication skills in English are required.